Abigail Hopper Gibbons: Early life and career

 Abigail Hopper was born in Philadelphia in 1801, the third of ten children.
 She was informally called Abby.
 Both her parents were proud abolitionists.
 Her father, Isaac Tatem Hopper, was of the Hicksite branch of Quakers.
 Her mother, Sarah Tatum Hopper, became a recommended minister for the Society of Friends and oversaw schools for black children, along with a committee.

 Pennsylvania had abolished slavery and many free people of color lived in Philadelphia.
 Her father became an active and leading member of The Pennsylvania Abolition Society.
 He often directly confronted slave kidnappers, who frequented Philadelphia and sometimes kidnapped free blacks for sale into slavery, as well as capturing fugitive slaves to return to their masters for bounties.
 Called upon to protect the rights of African Americans, Isaac Hopper and his wife garnered a reputation as friends and advisers of the "oppressed race" in all emergencies.
 The Hoppers also sheltered many poor Quakers in their house, despite their own family's large size and the father's unstable financial status.
 From their early years, their children were called to aid others.

-Both of Hopper's parents came from historically Quaker families and reared their children in that religion.
+Both of Hopper's parents came from historically Quaker families and raised their children in that religion.
 Hopper and her siblings attended Friends' schools while growing up, and lived with these beliefs.
 In 1821, she also founded a school that practiced Quaker beliefs.
 On June 26 1827, Abigail, along with her siblings and parents transferred their membership to the Darby Friends Meeting.
 In 1830, Hopper moved to New York and became a teacher at a Quaker school.

 Abigail grew up to share her parents' abolitionist sentiments.
 She worked with well-known abolitionists of her time, including Lydia Maria Child, Sarah Moore Grimké, William Lloyd Garrison, and Theodore Dwight Weld.
 Hopper joined the Manhattan Anti-Slavery Society in 1841, which was then a predominately African-American organization in membership.
 It protested all-white memberships of other abolition societies, including the Ladies' New York City Anti-Slavery Society.

 Marriage and family

-On February 14, 1833, Abigail Hopper married James Sloan Gibbons, a fellow Hicksite Quaker from New York, who was also an ardent abolitionist.
+On February 14, 1833, Abigail Hopper married James Sloan Gibbons, a fellow Hicksite Quaker from New York, who was also an ardent abolitionist in New York City.
 In 1836, the couple moved to New York City.
-They had six children together—William, Sarah, Julia, Lucy, Isaac, and James.
+They had six children together - William, Sarah, Julia, Lucy, Isaac, and James.
 Isaac and James died in infancy.
 William died suddenly after an accident while he was attending Harvard University.
 Their daughters included Sarah Hopper Emerson, who published an edited collection of her mother's letters and a short biography of her; and Lucy Gibbons Morse (who married James Herbert Morse and had a family).